WoWs-Builder-Team/minimap_renderer/README.md

 - However, it would not have been possible without Monstrofil's [replays_unpack](https://github.com/Monstrofil/replays_unpack)!

-- A Discord bot wrapper is available [here](https://github.com/padtrack/track).
+- A minimal Discord bot wrapper is available [here](https://github.com/WoWs-Builder-Team/minimap_renderer_bot).

+  - One with additional features is available [here](https://github.com/padtrack/track).